kikuieva2/beach/README.md

 ✍️**What I did**:
 - Integrated responsive behavior using media queries

-- Optimized images for fast performance.
+- Optimized images for faster performance

-- Add jquery to create a modal functionality.
+- Implemented a modal popup using jQuery

-- Add hover effects on images.
+- Added interactive hover effects on images

 ✅ **Validated with W3C HTML Validator** – no critical errors or warnings.